BretFisher/udemy-docker-mastery/dockerfiles/entrypoint/README.md

 ### Why would you want this?

 Combining `ENTRYPOINT` and `CMD` provides you better flexiblity in creating Dockerfiles for command-line tools and scripts.
 Simply use an `ENTRYPOINT` as your base foundation, then add additional defaults using a `CMD` statement to build upon the `ENTRYPOINT`.
-The best thing is, if you want to make modifications to the defaults an runtime, you can override the command without replacing the `ENTRYPOINT`.
+Fortunately, if you want to make modifications to the defaults at runtime, you can override the command without replacing the `ENTRYPOINT`.

 Here's another example.
 The nginx image also uses a `docker-entrypoint.sh` for its `ENTRYPOINT`.